-- 53. (1) The proprietor of an industrial design may apply to the court for an order for the delivery up to him or such other person as the court may direct of - - (a) any infringing article; or - (b) anything specifically designed or adapted for the making of any infringing article, knowing or having reason to believe that the thing has been or is to be used to make any infringing article, which that person has in his possession, custody, or control in the course of a business.
+53. (1) The proprietor of an industrial design may apply to the court for an order for the delivery up to him or such other person as the court may direct of - which that person has in his possession, custody, or control in the course of a business.